-PROSPECTUS

-757,500 AMERICAN DEPOSITARY SHARES REPRESENTING 7,575,000 ORDINARY SHARES AND 2,992,500 PRE-FUNDED WARRANTS TO PURCHASE UP TO 2,992,500 AMERICAN DEPOSITARY SHARES AND 3,750,000 SERIES A WARRANTS TO PURCHASE UP TO 3,750,000 AMERICAN DEPOSITARY SHARES AND PLACEMENT AGENT WARRANTS TO PURCHASE UP TO 187,500 AMERICAN DEPOSITARY SHARES
+PRELIMINARY PROSPECTUS UP TO 2,032,520 AMERICAN DEPOSITARY SHARES REPRESENTING 20,325,200 ORDINARY SHARES AND UP TO 2,032,520 PRE-FUNDED WARRANTS TO PURCHASE UP TO 2,032,520 AMERICAN DEPOSITARY SHARES AND UP TO 2,032,520 SERIES A WARRANTS TO PURCHASE UP TO 2,032,520 AMERICAN DEPOSITARY SHARES AND PLACEMENT AGENT WARRANTS TO PURCHASE UP TO 101.626 AMERICAN DEPOSITARY SHARES

-(and 2,992,500 American Depositary Shares representing 29,925,000 ordinary shares underlying the Pre-Funded Warrants and 3,750,000 American Depositary Shares representing 37,500,000 ordinary shares underlying the Series A Warrants and 187,500 American Depositary Shares representing 1,875,000 ordinary shares underlying the Placement Agent Warrants)
+(and 2,032,520 American Depositary Shares representing 20,325,200 ordinary shares underlying the Pre-Funded Warrants and 2,032,520 American Depositary Shares representing 20,325,200 ordinary shares underlying the Series A Warrants and 101,626 American Depositary Shares representing 1,016,260 ordinary shares underlying the Placement Agent Warrants)

-We are offering 757,500 American Depositary Shares ("ADSs") representing an aggregate of 7,575,000 ordinary shares, DKK 1 nominal value per share, together with Series A warrants to purchase up to 757,500 ADSs representing 7,575,000 ordinary shares (the "Warrants").
+We are offering up to 2,032,520 American Depositary Shares ("ADSs") representing an aggregate of 20,325,200 ordinary shares, DKK 1 nominal value per share, together with Series A warrants to purchase up to 2,032,520 ADSs representing 20,325,200 ordinary shares (the "Warrants").
 The ADSs and Warrants will be sold in a fixed combination, with each ADS accompanied by one Warrant to purchase one ADS.
-The ADSs and Warrants are immediately separable and will be issued separately in this offering, but must be purchased together in this offering.
-The public offering price for each ADS and accompanying Warrant is \$4.00.
-The Warrants will have an exercise price per share of \$4.00 and will be immediately exercisable for a term of five (5) years from the date of issuance.
-The final public offering price was determined through negotiation between us and investors based upon a number of factors, including our history and our prospects, the industry in which we operate, our past and present operating results, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
+The ADSs and Warrants are immediately separable and will be issued separately in this offering.
+Dut easumed public offering price of each ADS and accompanying Warrant is \$7.38, which is based upon the closing price of our ADSs on The Nasdaq Capital Market on January 26, 2024.
+The Warrants will have an exercise price per share of \$ and will be immediately exercisable for a term of five (5) years from the date of issuance.
+The recent market price used throughout this prospectus may not be indicative of the final offering price will be determined through negotiation between us and investors based upon a number of factors, including our history and our prospects, the time of this offering price will be determined through negotiation between us and investors based upon a number of factors, including our history and our prospects, the time of this offering price will be disconting results, the previous experience of our executive officers and the general condition of the securities market price used throughout this prospectus for a term of this offering price will be determined through negotiation between us and investors based upon a number of factors, including our history and our prospects, the time of this offering price will be indicative of the final offering price. markets at the time of this offering.